aws-samples/nextcloud-server/README.md

 If `enableALB` is `Yes`

 - `AlbConsole`: ALB console URL
 - `AlbDnsName`: ALB domain name.
-Create a DNS CNAME or [Route 53 alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) to ALB domain name especially if you are using HTTPS listener
+Create a DNS CNAME or [Route 53 alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) to [route traffic](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html) to your ALB epecially if you are using HTTPS listener

 ## Using Nextcloud